VyperGroup/specifications-v4/BareServer.md

 | ------ | -------- |
 | `GET`  | /        |

 This endpoint is not subject to change.
 It will remain the same across versions.
+However, new endpoints can be created and version endpoints can be changed by an implementation.

 Response Headers: